 Does anything really need to be said about this John Hughes classic from 1989?
 The Griswolds have been part of my Christmas celebrations for many years, and by the time the title song comes on, I'm finally in the Christmas spirit.
-By the way, it took me years to realize that Chevy Chase's movie son - Russell - would later make a splash as Dr. Leonard Hofstadter in The Big Bang Theory.
+By the way, it took me years to realize that Chevy Chase's movie son - Russell - would later debut as Dr. Leonard Hofstadter in The Big Bang Theory.

 This movie, of course, is filled to the brim with slapstick, cheap gags, and all sorts of bizarre situations.
 Nonetheless, it's a nice Christmas movie where everyone gets back to the really important things about the holiday of love by the end.
 It's suitable for ages six and up and runs 93 minutes.

-- Also very loosely based on Home Alone: Antoine's Christmas story of the nerd who tried to steal Christmas
+- Also loosely based on "Home Alone: Antoine's Christmas story of the nerd who wanted to steal Christmas

 So long before leading man Macaulay Culkin (did anyone ever get that name right without copy/pasting?) took refuge in drugs and alcohol, here he is finding that his family has forgotten him at home (alone).
 Okay, you probably know the story anyway, right?
 Anyway, it's one of those movies you can watch again and again, especially at Christmas.
 Currently, you can do that if you drop by Disney+.
 The fun goes 103 minutes and is rated for kids older than 12 years.

 Here, things don't get very Christmassy or fairytale-y as Bruce Willis takes on terrorist Hans Gruber.
 But hey: the movie takes place on Christmas, there are even Christmas carols - and that John McLane survives this action spectacle is at least a little Christmas miracle too, isn't it?
 You can currently watch the film at the free Peacock streaming service.
-With a running time of 131 minutes, the film is perfect for relaxing on the couch after the festive roast.
+With a runtime of 131 minutes, the film is perfect for relaxing on the couch after the festive roast.